jamespfennell/hoard/README.md

 however the file naming scheme is designed so that all the data you aggregate can subsequently be placed together in a single directory.

+*Note that all times are in UTC!*
+This ensures that aggregating instances for the same feeds can be run on machines with different local times.

 ### Deploying